myles/mylesb.ca/README.md

 ## Usage

-You will need to have Node.js, NPM, and Grunt installed to work on this web site.
+You will need to have Node.js, NPM, and Grunt installed to work on this website.

 ### `grunt build`